Robert Rundell Guinness

-Robert Rundell Guinness (12 December 1789 -7 March 1857) was an Irish banker, most famous for co-founding the Guinness Mahon bank in 1836.
+Robert Rundell Guinness (12 December 1789 – 7 March 1857) was an Anglo-Irish banker, most noted for co-founding the Guinness Mahon bank in 1836.

-The grandson of a Dublin goldbeater Samuel Guinness (1727-1795), he is the first of the "banking line" in the Guinness family.
+The grandson of Dublin goldbeater Samuel Guinness (1727–1795), he is the first of the "banking line" in the Guinness family.

 Family

-Robert was the son of Richard Guinness (1755-1829), a Dublin barrister and judge, and his wife Mary Darley, descended from a well-known Dublin house-building family.
+Robert was the son of Richard Guinness (1755–1829), a Dublin barrister and judge, and his wife Mary Darley, descended from a well-known Dublin house-building family.
 He was a grand-nephew of the brewer Arthur Guinness, and the elder brother of Richard Samuel Guinness MP.

-He married firstly Mary Anne Seymour in November 1822, who died in 1837 at their home in Stillorgan, County Dublin.
+He married firstly, Mary Anne Seymour in November 1822, who died in 1837 at their home in Stillorgan, County Dublin.
+She was descended from an Irish branch of the family of the Duke of Somerset.
 They had three children: